Explore our new Interpretability Platform at workbench.ndif.us

 Our Partners

-New America organizes PIT-UN, a consortium of 63 universities and colleges that study and apply technology expertise to advance the public interest.
+New Venture Fund organizes PIT-UN, a consortium of 63 universities and colleges that study and apply technology expertise to advance the public interest.
 PIT-UN will work with NDIF to build and support a broad community of users across geographies, institutions, and communities, and from every field of study touched by artificial intelligence.

 External Advisory Board

-We are excited to introduce the members of the National Deep Inference Fabric (NDIF) External Scientific Advisory Board (ESAB) for 2024.
+We are excited to introduce the members of the National Deep Inference Fabric (NDIF) External Scientific Advisory Board (ESAB) for 2025.
 Comprising leaders from diverse fields such as machine learning, humanities, technology policy, and supercomputing, the ESAB will help shape NDIF’s mission to advance AI interpretability, interdisciplinary research, and responsible technology development.
 Here are the exceptional individuals who bring their expertise and unique perspectives to guide NDIF:

 Timothy Beal